What the view promised

 The bug cascade began with a deceptively simple change: updating button labels and workflow descriptions to reflect a new intermediate stage.
 The UI team made the frontend changes, shipped them to production, and moved on to the next sprint.
 The problem?
 Nobody added the corresponding backend infrastructure.

 This is UI-first development in its most dangerous form.
-The pattern emerges from understandable organizational pressures: frontend teams moving faster than backend capacity, designers iterating on user flows without technical review, or "quick fixes" that touch only what's visible to users.
-In workflow-heavy applications, this creates a particularly insidious failure mode—the UI promises functionality that simply doesn't exist.
+The pattern emerges from understandable organisational pressures: frontend teams moving faster than backend capacity, designers iterating on user flows without technical review, or "quick fixes" that touch only what's visible to users.
+In workflow-heavy applications, this creates a particularly insidious failure mode — the UI promises functionality that simply doesn't exist.

 When users clicked the new "Submit for Review" button, they expected their records to enter a review stage.
-Instead, the form action pointed to a route that didn't exist for this stage.
-Rails silently fell back to the closest matching route, inadvertently sending records to an entirely different workflow step.
-The application appeared to work—no error pages, no failed requests—but data was being routed incorrectly.
+But the view had been copied from the existing approve button, and the route helper was never updated.
+The form action pointed to a valid but wrong route — the approve action.
+Records moved to the wrong workflow stage with every click.
+The application appeared to work — no error pages, no failed requests — but data was being routed to the wrong action entirely.

 What the UI implied: